luccaugusto/anote/README.md

 run 'anote -h' for help.

 I recommend adding anote.sh to $PATH and make a 'anote' alias so you don't have to type anote.sh everytime.

+# TODO
++ make a way to use it without dmenu